seanrayg/java-refresher/README.md

 # java-refresher

-This is all exercises that I solved from Hackerrank.com
+This is all exercises that I solved from hackerrank.com amd udemy.com